Best Running Shoes for Heel Pain in 2018

-The Brooks Transcend 5 is another model of running shoe from the Brooks line.
+The Brooks Transcend 5 is another supportive and cushioned shoe.
 It keeps many of the features of previous models in this line.
 This version, however, has an upgraded upper mesh and a guide rail to give the foot more support than it would have had with other shoes.
-We noticed a more streamlined motion during our stride that comes from this support, making it a more comfortable shoe that enables running without excess strain.

-The highest impact zones, including the heel and forefoot, receive protection from the greater layers of cushioning that disperse force throughout the shoe rather than at one specific point.
-The heel of the shoe has more roundness to it, making it smoother to transition your stride from one foot to the next during running.
+The highest impact zones, including the heel, receive protection from layers of cushioning that disperse force throughout the shoe rather than at one specific point.
+The heel of the shoe has more roundness to it, making it smoother to transition your stride from one foot to the next.

 - Support creates more efficient stride

 - Heavier shoe

 This shoe is suited for the long haul.
 It has a robust rubber outsole with pronounced tread, and it’s wider than previous versions.
 If you have a narrow foot, you might want to make adjustments, so the shoe fits you properly.